 Most site owners strive to increase their organic traffic – i.e. visitors who arrive via unpaid search results through sites such as Google and Bing.
 However, with so many web pages competing for coveted spots on Search Engine Results Pages (SERPs), it can be extremely difficult to boost your ranking.

-The entire goal of Search Engine Optimization (SEO) is to refine your web pages so they rank higher in SERPs.
+The entire goal of WordPress SEO (search engine optimization) is to refine your web pages so they rank higher in SERPs.
 Thankfully, there are lots of tools available to help you execute your SEO strategy, and as a result boost your search engine rankings.

-In this article, we’ll look at ten of the best WordPress tools and plugins to help you optimize your web pages for 2017.
+In this article, we’ll look at some of the best WordPress tools and plugins to help you optimize your web pages in 2023.
 Let’s get started!

-With over 36 million downloads, Yoast SEO is one of the most popular WordPress plugins.
+With millions of downloads, Yoast SEO is one of the most popular WordPress plugins.
 It comes packed with easy to use functionality to help you with your SEO strategies.
 It’s well known for its page analysis feature, which helps you to improve keyword usage, content length, readability, and more.
 Other handy options include XML sitemap creation and notifications, breadcrumbs, and social media integration.
 If you’re an SEO beginner, this plugin is a fantastic place to start.

 All in One SEO Pack is another hugely popular free WordPress plugin, with over 30 million downloads.
 It’s often pegged as an alternative to Yoast SEO, although it doesn’t offer the same depth when it comes to on-page analysis.
 However, it does have many other similar features such as meta tags, XML sitemaps, and social media integration.
 One unique feature of All in One SEO Pack is that it’s the only free plugin to provide SEO integration for e-commerce sites – including those using WooCommerce.